YashhXD/Terminal-Git-Chat/README.md

 4. Other users pull changes to see new messages
 ## Setup
 ### Prerequisites
-- Node.js (v16 or higher)
+- Node.js
 - Git installed and configured
-- A GitHub repository (can be this one or a new one)
+- A GitHub repository (clone this or create your new one)
 ### Installation
 1. Clone the repository:
 ```bash